Knee Dislocation Specialist & Treatment in San Antonio

 • Visible deformity or misalignment of the knee joint

-• Inability to move the knee joint or bear weight on the affected leg
+• Inability to move the knee or support weight on the affected leg

-• Potential numbness or weakness in the foot, indicating nerve damage
+• Numbness or weakness in the foot, which may suggest nerve involvement or vascular injury

 Patellar Dislocations Symptoms

-• Visible bulge or lump on the side of the knee where the kneecap has dislocated
+• A noticeable lump or bulge on the side of the knee, where the kneecap has shifted out of place

-• A feeling of instability or the knee giving way when attempting to stand or walk
+• A feeling of instability or the knee giving out when trying to stand or walk

 What Is a Knee Dislocation?